shaloo/docs.arcana/includes/text-snippets/wallet_overview.md

 * Export private key and use it to import {{config.extra.arcana.wallet_name}} account to a third-party Web3 provider
 * Enable MFA for enhanced security

+!!! an-caution "**Not Supported**"

+    The {{config.extra.arcana.wallet_name}} does not allow an app user to import any blockchain account created using a third-party wallet provider.

 !!! an-note "User Profile Data"

     In the future, the {{config.extra.arcana.wallet_name}} may also allow application users to permit application developers and see their profile data such as email ID, profile picture, and user name.

-!!! an-caution "**Not Supported**"

-    The {{config.extra.arcana.wallet_name}} does not allow an app user to import any blockchain account created using a third-party wallet provider.

 **Wallet Configuration**

-Developers can select the built-in {{config.extra.arcana.wallet_name}} UI (default) or a custom wallet UI via the {{config.extra.arcana.dashboard_name}} at the time of registering the app with the {{config.extra.arcana.company_name}}.
-Later, during app integration, when creating a new `AuthProvider`, the developer can choose one of the available wallet user experiences for signing blockchain transactions through the `alwaysVisible` input parameter.
-See [[concept-wallet-visibility|{{config.extra.arcana.wallet_name}} visibility mode]] for details.

-{% include "./text-snippets/wallet_ntwk_switch_warning.md" %}
+Wallet user experience can be configured at the time of registering the app via the dashboard.
+The dashboard setting allows developers to specify whether they will use the built-in default wallet UI or use a custom wallet UI.
+Later, during app integration, developers can specify `alwaysVisible` to manage [[concept-wallet-visibility|wallet visibility]], wallet `position` parameters in `AuthProvider` and further fine tune the user experience.

 **Adding Networks**

-The {{config.extra.arcana.sdk_name}} supports EVM-compatible blockchains.
-It comes pre-configured with some of the popular blockchain networks such as Ethereum and Polygon.
-See [[web3-stack-chains|supported blockchain networks]] for the complete list.
-In addition to the networks in the pre-configured list, new networks can be added programmatically to the wallet by application developers.
-Also, authenticated users can add new networks via the wallet UI if the developer has configured the wallet to be always visible in the app context.

-Only the developer configured additional network settings are stored and retained across user login sessions.
-For more details, see [[concept-wallet-visibility|{{config.extra.arcana.wallet_name}} visibility modes]] and [[concept-wallet-switch-mode|network switching behavior]].
+The in-app {{config.extra.arcana.wallet_name}} comes pre-configured with a subset of the [[web3-stack-chains|supported blockchain networks]].
+This pre-configured list can be updated with other supported networks programmatically or via the wallet UI.

 {% include "./text-snippets/warn-wallet-chain-edit-persistence.md" %}